Now It's time to transition patients to The Libre 2 Plus Sensors

 IQR, interquartile range; SC, subcutaneous; SD, standard deviation; SMBG, self-monitored blood glucose.

-Primary and key secondary outcomes*
+Primary & secondary outcomes*

 Figure 1 – Changes in HbA1c and in time with hypoglycaemia (hours per day)